-Yes.
-Raw guava can be a choking hazard, especially the firm or crunchy cultivars.
-The fruit’s edible seeds can be tricky to manage and may also present an aspiration risk.
-To minimize the risk, scoop out and discard any seeds and pay attention to the fruit’s texture.
-The firm, apple-like guavas should be deseeded, skinned, and cooked until soft before serving to babies.
-As always, make sure to create a safe eating environment and stay within arm’s reach of baby at mealtime.
+No, though even soft types of guava have edible seeds that can be tricky to manage and may present an aspiration risk.
+To minimize the risk, strain the seeds out and use the pulp for sauces, etc. As always, make sure to create a safe eating environment and stay within arm’s reach of baby at mealtime.

 Is guava a common allergen?

-No. Allergies to guava and guava byproducts (such as guava leaf) are rare, but have been reported.6 Individuals with allergies to latex may be sensitive to guava.7 Individuals with Oral Allergy Syndrome who are allergic to birch pollen may be sensitive to guava.8 9 Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.
-Fortunately, peeling or cooking the fruit can help minimize or even eliminate the reaction.10 11
+No. Allergies to guava and guava byproducts (such as guava leaf) are rare, but have been reported.7 Individuals with allergies to latex may be sensitive to guava.8 Individuals with Oral Allergy Syndrome who are allergic to birch pollen may be sensitive to guava.9 10 Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.
+Fortunately, peeling or cooking the fruit can help minimize or even eliminate the reaction.11 12

 As you would do when introducing any new food, start by offering a small amount for the first few servings.
 If there is no adverse reaction, gradually increase the amount served over future meals.

-How do you introduce firm guavas to babies with baby-led weaning?
+How do you introduce soft guavas to babies with baby-led weaning?